Lucandia/st_oxview/README.md

-                           topology=topo_text,      # text of the topology file forces=None,             # text of the forces file pdb=None,                # text of the pdb file width='99%',             # width of the viewer frame height='500',            # height of the viewer frame key=None)                # streamlit component key
+                           topology=topo_text,      # text of the topology file forces=None,             # text of the forces file pdb=None,                # text of the pdb file js_script=None,          # text of the javascript script file width='99%',             # width of the viewer frame height='500',            # height of the viewer frame key=None)                # streamlit component key